madhaven/proTracker/README.md

 * The main: handles all the local components of the program
 * The preload: handles the bridge and permissions between the main world and the front render
-* The renderer: handles logic on the front end
+* The renderer: normal frontend script that handles logic on the front end

 ## Motivation